shanee-patel/30Days_Js_Challenges/README.md

 - Understand and use arithmetic operators to perform basic calculations.
 - Use assignment operators to modify variables.
-- Compare values using comparison operators.
+- Compare values using `comparison operators`.
-- Combine conditions using logical operators.
+- Combine conditions using `logical operators`.
 - Use the ternary operator for concise conditional expressions.

 ## Day_03: Control Structures